 What is SNIP?

-SNIP is a 10-week paid research internship hosted by the UF Department of Neuroscience, and UF’s Evelyn F. and William L. McKnight Brain Institute (MBI).
-We accept applications from college students outside of UF, studying at U.S.-based institutions who are not already accepted into postgraduate programs.
+SNIP is a full time 10-week paid research internship hosted by the UF Department of Neuroscience, and UF’s Evelyn F. and William L. McKnight Brain Institute (MBI).
+We accept applications from undergraduate students outside of UF, studying at U.S.-based institutions who are not already accepted into postgraduate programs.
 Our interns have represented colleges and universities from all regions of the continental U.S. and Puerto Rico.
 All SNIP students are provided a $5.000.- stipend and, additionally, non-UF students receive housing for the summer.

 Interested students, especially women and groups that remain disproportionately underrepresented in the sciences, are encouraged to apply.
 The application portal opens October 25th, 2023.
-Though previous research training is not required, applicants should show strong evidence of coursework in a relevant discipline (for example: psychology, biology, engineering, chemistry, pharmacology, genetics).
+Though previous research experience is not required, applicants should show strong evidence of coursework in a relevant discipline (for example: psychology, biology, engineering, chemistry, pharmacology, genetics).
 Preference is given towards students who are interested in pursuing neuroscience research in graduate school.
 For consideration, students need to have completed their sophomore year and applications (including letters of recommendation) must be received before February 1st, 2024.

 What is the SNIP experience?

 All SNIP interns receive mentoring by an experienced UF neuroscientist and participate in a research project in their mentor’s lab.
 SNIP interns are expected to conduct themselves as true members of their assigned lab, carrying out experiments and other lab duties during regular business hours and as required by specific projects.

 SNIP interns attend a weekly Neuromedicine Seminar Series that highlights research conducted by Postdoctoral Fellows and junior faculty from labs that span the full spectrum of Neuroscience research being conducted at UF.